vmware-tanzu/pinniped/site/content/docs/reference/audit-logging.md

 }
 ```

-In a typical login, several more endpoints are called, but we omit them here for brevity.
+In a typical login flow, several more endpoints are called, but we omit them here for brevity.
+As we've seen,
+a user's entire authentication journey can be followed by using the `auditID`, `authorizeID`, and `sessionID`
+correlation values to find related audit log events.